Holiday Road

 • Downtown

-The American Contemporary Ballet returns to the holiday stage with its fantastical take on the tale from author E.T.A.
+The American Contemporary Ballet returns this holiday season with its fantastical take on the tale from author E.T.A.
 Hoffmann.
 Experience the seasonal classic on a snow-shrouded stage set within an immersive space in DTLA’s Bank of America Plaza.
-The 75-minute production includes an ensemble of 11 live musicians performing Tchaikovsky’s iconic score, as well as an artist reception following the show.
+The 75-minute production includes an ensemble of live musicians performing Tchaikovsky’s iconic score, as well as an artist reception following the show.
+The sweet-surprise-filled show sells out every year, so grab your tickets early.

 • Things to do